Minam River Wildlife Area visitor guide

 Facilities

 Minam River Wildlife Area is a primitive use area with few developed facilities.
-Developed facilities are limited.
 Visitors can access the wildlife area through the Minam River Trail and parking areas.

 Many boat trips launch from the confluence of the Minam and Wallowa rivers, and the nearby Minam Store offers guide services, gear, supplies and some local history.
-The Minam River Lodge and Reds Horse Ranch upriver also have recreation services on the Minam.
+The Minam River Lodge also provides recreational services upriver.

 What to see and do